openapi-json-schema-tools/openapi-json-schema-generator/docs/usage.md

 	withGoCodegenComment
 	    whether to include Go codegen comment to disable Go Lint and collapse by default in GitHub PRs and diffs (Default: false)

-	withXml
-	    whether to include support for application/xml content type and include XML annotations in the model (works with libraries that provide support for JSON and XML) (Default: false)

-	prependFormOrBodyParameters
-	    Add form or body parameters to the beginning of the parameter list.
-(Default: false)
 ```

 To pass these go client generator-specific options to the `generate` command for a go client, use the `--additional-properties` option.
 See the [generate](#generate) command section for an example.